 Rehearse your performance items until you can perform fluently and with confidence.
-Use these smaller opportunities to lay a foundation for your later theoretical and practical exam

-Learners will be required to answer practical-based questions in their final written paper.
+Learners will be required to answer practical-based questions in their final written paper, using a theoretical framework in their final written paper.

 DECLARATION OF AUTHENTICITY

 This declaration must be completed and signed by the learner and countersigned by the teacher and covers all evidence submitted.

 Learner name and surname: Date:

 I declare that the attached PRACTICAL ASSESSMENT TASK is all my own work and does not include any work completed by anyone other than myself.
 I have completed this Task in accordance with instructions and within the stipulated time limits

 Learner signature: Date:

 Teacher confirmation

 On behalf of

 Teacher signature: Date:

 Principal signature: Date: